genpat-it/spread/README.md

 There are 2 parameters to specify: `zooms`, which is mandatory, and `zooms_prefix`, which is optional.

 * `zooms` parameter can have one of the following syntax:
-  - `zooms=category,sample%20of%20interest@5,7`: The code will find in the general metadata file the clusters for the samples marked as samples of interest for the indicated thresholds.
+  - `zooms=category,sample%20of%20interest@5,7`: the code will find in the general metadata file the clusters for the samples marked as sample of interest for the indicated thresholds.
-  - `zooms=category,sample%20of%20interest@all`: The code will find in the general metadata file the clusters for the samples marked as samples of interest for all thresholds.
+  - `zooms=category,sample%20of%20interest@all`: the code will find in the general metadata file the clusters for the samples marked as sample of interest for all thresholds.
   - `zooms=@7,21`: The code will use `category` and `sample of interest` by default to find clusters in the general metadata file for the indicated thresholds.
   - `zooms=all`: The code will use `category` and `sample of interest` by default to find clusters in the general metadata file for all thresholds.

 > **Please note.** As permitted by ReporTree, different thresholds can be separated by commas (e.g., @5,8,16), but you can also define ranges by specifying them with a hyphen to separate the minimum and maximum (e.g., @5,8,10-20).

-* `zooms_prefix` should define a prefix used for files and folders if it differs from the one provided by default by ReporTree, `Reportree_`.
+* `zooms_prefix` should define a prefix used for files and folders if it differs from the one provided by default by ReporTree, `Reportree`.
   - `zooms_prefix=zoom` indicates that folder names and file names start with `zoom_`.

 #### 2. Provide an index